apache/flink/docs/content.zh/docs/deployment/overview.md

         <tr>
             <td>Resource Provider</td>
             <td>
-                Flink can be deployed through different Resource Provider Frameworks, such as Kubernetes, YARN or Mesos.
+                Flink can be deployed through different Resource Provider Frameworks, such as Kubernetes or YARN.
             </td>
             <td>See <a href="#jmimpls">JobManager</a> implementations above.</td>
         </tr>